QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

     * Usually best to do this first before any other builds
 * ***Build Pathing***
     * Will update the NavMesh of any changes, best to do it after building geometry.
+    * If the NavMesh does not update afterwards, look for the the `RecastNavMesh` actor in the outliner and delete it and build pathing again.
 * ***Build Lighting Only***
     * As the name suggests, will build lighting on your map.
 This is what you'll be building 90% of the time.
 * ***Build Reflection Captures***